w3f/polkadot-wiki/docs/learn/learn-async-backing.md

 (six-second window), and (if successfully backed) it will be included in a relay-chain block (often referred to as the **parent** block, as the parablock anchors itself to it) after an additional six seconds.
-Thus, a parablock can be produced every 12 seconds because a new parablock can be produced after the inclusion of the previous one.
+Thus, a parablock can be produced every 12 seconds because a new parablock can be produced after including the previous one.

 The **contextual execution** of new parablocks are parablock ancestors included in the relay chain after 12 seconds, where contextual execution refers to the context built by included parablock